BlakeDonn/ideabox-boilerplate/README.md

 * Utilize `data-*` attributes.
 * Incorporate & iterate over arrays in order to filter what is being displayed.
 * Craft code with clean style, using small functions that show trends toward DRYness and SRP.
 * Use and understand event delegation and bubbling.

-## Setup

-- Complete a DTR
-- Create a slack channel for all team members and your Project Manager.
-- Fork [the boilerplate
-  repository](https://github.com/turingschool-examples/ideabox-boilerplate).
-Add all team members and your Project Manager as collaborators.
-- Deploy your application to GitHub Pages.
-- In the team channel, drop the repo link and GitHub pages link.

-## Progression
+## Planning ##

+This group project was created using Atom as the text editor, and our project management was done through our private channel in slack.
+We references MDN documentation, lesson plans, CSS tricks, and notes for information.
+We contacted peers and mentors for support when we became stuck.
+Our remote repository is stored on GitHub.

+We were given seven days for this project.

+** Challenges **

 ### Iteration 0 - Desktop Layout